mbaranr/c4_search/README.md

 # Connect 4: MCTS vs Minimax
-Systematic performance comparison of MCTS and heuristic Minimax search in Connect 4.
+Systematic performance comparison of MCTS and heuristic Minimax search for Connect 4.